 Villa 1880s four bedroom suites and kids’ bunk room feature comfortable beds with King Koil Heaven mattresses and high thread count cotton bedding, elegant 60s-inspired furniture, and thoughtful extras such as easily accessible reading lights and JLB portable speakers.
 Most have satellite TV, DVD player and sound system, and all have a choice of air-con or ceiling fan and an ensuite bathroom.

 These two upper-floor suites lie behind a bank of green plantation shutters lining the ironwood veranda and overlooking a courtyard of dwarf palms.
 Both feature super-king beds and handsome retro-style furniture.
-In guest suite 1 a cream terrazzo bedhead cum room divider separates the sleeping area from the bathroom, which is fitted with twin granite basins and large shower enclosure.
-Guest suite 2 replicates the master suite, with a retractable mosquito net around the bed, a desk and a wall of wardrobes.
+In Bedroom II a cream terrazzo bedhead cum room divider separates the sleeping area from the bathroom, which is fitted with twin granite basins and large shower enclosure.
+Bedroom III replicates the master suite, with a retractable mosquito net around the bed, a desk and a wall of wardrobes.
 Its bathroom, which connects to the bunk room bathroom, has an indoor section with twin granite basins and shower, and a courtyard with an alfresco bathtub and shower.